-Figure 2-13: Example for the implementation of Green Shady Structures (On the Left)
+Figure 2-16: Example for the implementation of Green Shady Structures

 This structure, which will be designed together with the green covering shelter, will also be placed in parking lot of Vilayetler Evi and parking lot of Sasalı Natural Life Park.
 Detailed explanation and maps of the location given in section 2.4.2.